Does Lion's Mane Actually Help Memory After 60? A Pharmacist Reviews the Evidence

 What clinical studies used: fruiting body extract.

-The Japanese and Australian studies used extracts from the actual mushroom (fruiting body), which contains significantly higher concentrations of hericenones and beta-glucans — the bioactive compounds responsible for NGF stimulation.
+The key clinical studies used extracts from the actual mushroom (fruiting body), which contains significantly higher concentrations of hericenones and beta-glucans — the bioactive compounds responsible for NGF stimulation.

 How to Tell the Difference